ianlai/Algorithm-Python/README.md

  0290 Word Pattern
  0297 Serialize and Deserialize Binary Tree
  0322 Coin Change
- 0347 Top K Frequent Elements
+ 0323 Number of Connected Components in an Undirected Graph 0347 Top K Frequent Elements
  0378 Kth Smallest Element in a Sorted Matrix
  0387 First Unique Character in a String